raspberry-pi-camera/raspindi/README.md

 It uses the NDI library, allowing for auto-discovery of streams on the local network.

+**❗ This software does not work with USB cameras.
+It uses the native libary for the on-board camera port. ❗**

 ## Supported boards

 This software is tested with Raspberry Pi 3B+ boards.
 Some users have had success